Wage Equity for Student Athletes

 [T]he relationship between the DOC [Department of Corrections] and a prisoner is far different from a traditional employer-employee relationship, because … inmate labor belongs to the institution.
 The 13th Amendment excludes convicted criminals from the prohibition of involuntary servitude, so prisoners may be required to work.
 Further, there is no Constitutional right to compensation for such work ....

-[L]iteral application of the Bonnette factors [i.e., employee criteria] in the present context …. fail to capture the true nature of the relationship for essentially they presuppose a free labor situation ….
-[T]he 13th Amendment’s specific exclusion of prisoner labor supports the idea that a prisoner performing required work for the prison is actually engaged in involuntary servitude, not employment ….
+[L]iteral application of the Bonnette factors [i.e., a multi-factor employee test] in the present context …. fail to capture the true nature of the relationship for essentially they presuppose a free labor situation.
+Put simply, the DOC’s “control” over Vanskike [stems] from incarceration itself.
+The control that the DOC exercises over a prisoner is nearly total, and control over his work is merely incidental to that general control.
+Indeed, the 13th Amendment’s specific exclusion of prisoner labor supports the idea that a prisoner performing required work for the prison is actually engaged in involuntary servitude, not employment ….

-Prisoners are essentially taken out of the national economy upon incarceration ....
+Prisoners are essentially taken out of the national economy upon incarceration.
+When they are assigned work within the prison for purposes of training and rehabilitation, they have not contracted with the government to become its employees.
+Rather, they are working as part of their sentences of incarceration.
 Because Vanskike's allegations reveal that he worked in the prison and for the DOC pursuant to penological work assignments, the economic reality is that he was not an "employee" under the FLSA.